fla-org/fla-zoo/README.md

 ## News

 - **$\texttt{[2025-02-20]}$:** I'm currently conducting many experiments to comprehsnively evaluate the performance of FLA models on vision tasks and some critical design aspects.
 Stay tuned!
-I will write a simple paper for optimal linear-time vision models.
 - **$\texttt{[2025-01-25]}$:** This repo is created with vision models.

 ## Features